 Collagen Benefits for Hair Growth

 The better quality collagen, the more protected and healthier the hair is.
-The science behind it is that collagen is the building block of hair and surrounds each strand.
-A lack of collagen has been linked to age-related hair loss.
+The science behind it is that collagen is the important building block of hair and surrounds each strand.
+Studies have shown that a lack of collagen may lead to hair loss, one of the common signs of ageing.

 Research scientists in Japan found that taking collagen away from hair follicles caused hair loss.
-Subsequently, they discovered that supplementing with collagen provides amino acids to produce keratin protein, which makes up hair and promotes its growth and re-growth.
+Subsequently, they discovered that supplementing with collagen provides amino acids to produce keratin protein, which makes up hair and promotes healthy hair growth and re-growth.

 Collagen Benefits for the Skin

 Collagen can benefit ageing skin in a similar way.
 Dry skin is linked to ageing, and collagen can help replenish moisture and the suppleness of the skin.
 As skin is the body’s biggest organ, protecting this part of us has a knock-on effect to all other parts and systems of the body, thus encouraging greater wellbeing all-round.